reginaldcg/carta-sanguigna/README.md

-# Carta-Sanguigna
+# Bernard Wars
-Bernard Wars: A NFT based idle-RPG on Cardano
+> A NFT based idle-RPG on Cardano